meisyal/staruml-ruby/README.md

 ## Contributing

+Contributions are welcome.
 Before submitting an issue or a pull request, please take a moment to look over the [contributing guidelines][contributing] first.

 ## License